Galaxy Express 999: Adieu Galaxy Express 999

 The 999 finally makes its way to Great Andromeda where Faust greets Tetsuro once more.
 Meanwhile, Maetel travels down to the center of the planet where Prometheum's consciousness still exists.
-Maetel is put in charge of the mechanized empire, just as the rumors said.
-But, again, she intends to put an end to the operations, and attempts to shut Prometheum's machinery down.
-She reveals the horrible truth to Tetsuro that the energy the machine people use is actually drained from living human beings, and that they were transported there by the Ghost Train.
+Maetel is put in charge of the mechanized empire, just as the rumors said, but again, she intends to put an end to the operations, and attempts to shut Prometheum's machinery down.
+She reveals the horrible truth to Tetsuro that the energy the machine people use is drained from living human beings, and that they were transported there by the Ghost Train.
 Tetsuro is shocked to find his old friend Meowdar among a pile of dead, drained bodies.
-Metalmena shows indifference to Meowdar's death, until Tetsuro reveals the source of the energy she has been existing on.
+Metalmena shows indifference to Meowdar's death until Tetsuro reveals the source of the energy she has been existing on.
 As a patrol of guards comes to arrest the group, Metalmena, disgusted and enraged by what she has learned, attacks and destroys them, apparently at the cost of her own life.

 Prometheum proves that she cannot be killed with just the flip of a switch, and all seems hopeless.
 At about the same time, a space anomaly called Siren the Witch approaches Great Andromeda, attracted to its abundant energy and absorbing all machine energy.
 With Great Andromeda collapsing, the 999 is set to depart, but Tetsuro must face Faust one last time.
-After dealing Faust a fatal blow, it is revealed to Tetsuro that Faust is actually Tetsuro's father (In the manga and television series, it is never made clear what became of Tetsuro's father).
+After dealing Faust with a fatal blow, it is revealed to Tetsuro that Faust is Tetsuro's father (in the manga and television series, it is never made clear what became of Tetsuro's father).
 The 999 heads back to La Metal where Maetel and Tetsuro separate for the last time, and "the boy [Tetsuro] becomes a man".

-Two songs written and performed by Mary MacGregor, 'Love Light' and the ending theme "Sayonara" were used for the film.
+Two songs were written and performed by Mary MacGregor: "Love Light" and the ending theme "Sayonara" were used for the film.
 Kumiko Kaori recorded a Japanese version of the ending song.

 Helen McCarthy in 500 Essential Anime Movies called it a "dense, fascinating story".

 New manga series and Eternal Fantasy

 In 1996, Matsumoto began a new GE999 series, set a year after the original, in which the Earth is destroyed and Tetsuro sets out to discover the source of the "darkness" that threatens all life in the universe.

 The film Galaxy Express 999: Eternal Fantasy was released in 1998.
-This film takes place a few years after the events of Adieu Galaxy Express 999 (2nd anime) and is the third film in the anime series, where Maetel and Tetsuro reunite to save the universe again from another evil.
+This film takes place a few years after the events of Adieu Galaxy Express 999 and is the third film in the anime series, where Maetel and Tetsuro reunite to save the universe again from another evil.
 It also serves as a link between this film and The Galaxy Railways.

 The Alfee performed the theme song "Brave Love: Galaxy Express 999 / Beyond the Win".